-Illinois law provides regular full-time staff members who have been employed on a full-time basis for at least 6 months and who have exhausted all accrued vacation and personal leave to take up to eight hours of unpaid leave during a school year to attend school conferences or classroom activities related to the staff member's child that the staff member cannot schedule during nonworking hours.
+Illinois law provides regular, full-time staff members who have been employed on a full-time basis for at least six months and who have exhausted all accrued vacation and personal leave the opportunity to take up to eight hours of unpaid leave during a school year to attend school conferences or classroom activities related to the staff member's child.
+This is permitted in the event that the staff member cannot schedule these events during nonworking hours.
 The staff member may not take more than four hours in one workday under this provision.

-To take this leave, the staff member must give their supervisor seven days notice of the need for school visitation leave and must receive written approval from the staff member's supervisor.
-Where the need for the leave is an emergency, 24 hours will suffice.
-Upon completion of the school visitation, the staff member must obtain documentation of the visit from the school administrator and provide a copy to the staff member's supervisor and the designated human resources staff member.
+To take this leave, the staff member must give their supervisor seven days' notice of the need for school visitation leave and must receive written approval from the staff member's supervisor.
+Where the need for the leave is an emergency, twenty-four-hour notification will suffice.
+Upon completion of the school visitation, the staff member must obtain documentation of the visit from the school administrator and provide a copy to the staff member's supervisor and the human resources staff member.